20 WHITE FLOWERS FOR YOUR GARDEN

 Bloom time: Late spring through fall

-Verbena is an annual or tender perennial with clusters of small tubular flowers in various colors.
+Verbena is a tender perennial with clusters of small, flat flowers in various colors.
 Plants are easy care, heat and drought tolerant, making verbena a good choice for low maintenance beds, rock gardens and containers.
 White varieties include Superbena® Whiteout™, Lanai® White, and ‘Estrella White’.
 Learn more about growing verbena.

 Pictured: Superbena® Whiteout™ verbena from Proven Winners.